Approximate Counting for Complex-Weighted Boolean Constraint Satisfaction Problems: Expressive Power of Unary Constraints

-For each node $v$ labeled $EQ$ that is adjacent to two nodes having variable labels, say, $x_1$ and $x_2$, we merge these two nodes into a single node with the label $x_1$, and then we delete from the graph the node $v$ and all edges that have been incident to the node $x_2$.
-After this deletion, we hereafter assume that there is no node with the label $EQ$.
-Moreover, if two nodes $v_1$ and $v_2$ both labeled $XOR$ are adjacent to the same nodes in $V_1$, then we delete the node $v_2$ and its incident edges since the node $v_2$ is redundant for the calculation of $\csp_{\Omega}$.
-Henceforth, let us assume that no such node pair of $v_1$ and $v_2$ exists.
+We next modify the graph $G$ as follows.
+For each node $v$ labeled $EQ$, we merge into a single node any two nodes in $V_1$ that are adjacent to $v$ and we then delete $v$ as well as its incident edges.
+After this deletion, we assume that there is no node with the label $EQ$.
+Furthermore, if two nodes $v_1$ and $v_2$ both labeled $XOR$ are adjacent to the same nodes in $V_1$, then we delete the node $v_2$ and its incident edges.
+Hereafter, we assume that no such node pair of $v_1$ and $v_2$ exists.
+To compute $\csp_{\Omega}$, it suffices to consider every constraint frame $\Omega'$ obtained from $\Omega$ by restricting its scope within a connected component $G'=(V'_1|V'_2,E')$ consisting only of nodes whose labels are $XOR$ or unary constraints.

-Consider all connected components of the obtained graph.
-Choose such a connected component $G'=(V'_1|V'_2,E')$, which forms a bipartite subgraph of $G$.
-Note that $G'$ consists only of nodes whose labels are $XOR$ or unary constraints.
-Let $\Omega'$ be a constraint frame obtained from $\Omega$ by restricting its scope within $G'$.
-We select a special node, say, $v$ in $V'_1$ as follows.
+Toward the value $\csp_{\Omega'}$, we first select a special node, say, $v$ in $V'_1$ in the following fashion.
 If there exists a cycle that contains all nodes in $V'_1$, then we choose any node in $V'_1$ as $v$.
-Otherwise, we choose a node $v\in V'_1$ that is not adjacent to two nodes having the label $XOR$.
-Let $x$ be the label of this node $v$.
-To compute the value $\csp_{\Omega}$, it suffices to consider a Boolean value of this particular variable $x$.
-It is important to note that the Boolean values of the remaining variables are automatically induced by the choice of the value of $x$.
-Hence, $\csp_{\Omega'}$ is easily computed by assigning only two values ($0$ or $1$) to $x$.
-This implies that we can calculate the value $\csp_{\Omega}$ in time associated with the number of connected components times the maximal computation time for $\csp_{\Omega'}$.
-Therefore, $\sharpcspstar(\FF)$ belongs to $\fp_{\complex}$. \end{proof}
+Otherwise, we choose a node $v\in V'_1$ that is not adjacent to any two nodes having the label $XOR$.
+Let $x$ be the ``variable'' label of this node $v$.
+It is enough to focus on a Boolean value of this particular variable $x$ since Boolean values of the remaining variables are automatically induced by the choice of the value of $x$.
+Hence, $\csp_{\Omega'}$ is computed simply by assigning only two values ($0$ or $1$) to $x$. \end{proofsketch}

 Henceforth, we will focus our attention on the remaining case where $\FF\nsubseteq \ED$.
 As a basis to the subsequent analysis, the rest of this section is devoted to explore fundamental properties of binary constraints $f$ and it shows numerous complexity bounds of $\sharpcspstar(f)$'s.
 A key to our study is an expressive power of free unary constraints.
 We begin with a quick reminder that, since all unary constraints are free to use, it obviously holds that $\sharpcspstar(\Delta_0,\Delta_1,\FF)\APequiv \sharpcspstar(\FF)$ for any set $\FF$ of constraints.